Dr. Khaled W. Shahwan

 Fellow AIAA, Innovation & Advanced Development Engineering, Chrysler Technology Center

-Dr. Khaled W. Shahwan has been at Fiat Chrysler Automobiles' Chrysler Technology Center since 1999 and is currently a Technology Lead/Specialist in the Advanced Development Engineering organization for lightweight plastics and carbon composites, advanced material technologies, and modeling and predictive methodologies.
-Dr. Shahwan has worked extensively in various other areas of advanced vehicle technologies and safety developments, and since 2002 on active safety and early autonomy technologies (ADAS).
-Khaled has chaired several industry-government (US-DoE) collaborative (pre-competitive) joint activities under umbrella organizations such as the Automotive Composites Consortium (ACC)/USCAR/USAMP and USDRIVE.
+Dr. Khaled W. Shahwan has been at Fiat Chrysler Automobiles' since 1999 and is currently with the Concept & Innovation (Advanced Development Engineering) organization leading several advanced materials and products technologies, and carbon-fiber composites initiatives.
+Dr. Shahwan has worked extensively in various other areas of advanced vehicle technologies and safety developments, and since 2002 on active safety and complex autonomy technologies (ADAS).
+Khaled is the current Chairman of USDRIVE's MTT, and has chaired other industry-government (US-DoE) collaborative (pre-competitive) joint activities under umbrella organizations such as the Automotive Composites Consortium (ACC)/USCAR/USAMP.
 Dr. Shahwan has been involved in various vehicle development programs, advanced virtual methods, safety regulations, and future technology roadmaps.

-Over a 14-year period Khaled conceived and was the lead architect of several large projects within the ACC focused on advanced development of novel methods to model and predict the dynamic crush of carbon fiber composites.
-Under Dr. Shahwan's leadership such projects resulted in numerous published innovations, and new fundamental understandings, that culminated in a state-of-the-art validation activity, which eventually evolved into the current VMM project.
+Khaled conceived and was the lead architect of several large projects within the ACC focused on advanced development of novel composite-damage computational methodologies.
+Under his vision and leadership these projects culminated in several developments and new fundamental understandings which Dr. Shahwan championed (e.g., VMM project).

 Dr. Shahwan holds a PhD and MS in Aerospace Engineering, MS in Civil and Environmental (structural) Engineering, all three from the University of Michigan-Ann Arbor, and a BS in Civil Engineering from SFSU.